SiaFoundation/siad/doc/Default Path.md

 `defaultPath` which is not `""` together with `disableDefaultPath` which is `true` results in an error.

+`defaultPath` can only point to HTML files located in the root directory of the skyfile.

 ### Single file

 Single files do not support `defaultPath`, so both setting and disabling that are invalid operations and result in errors.
 The reason for that is that we always want to return the content of the only file.